-Other benefits like free breakfast at hotels, access to Delta Sky Clubs, and Priority Pass lounges, along with the $200 annual airline fee credit are already available on the $450 a year Platinum Card.
+Other benefits like free breakfast at hotels, access to Delta Sky Clubs, and Priority Pass lounges, along with the $200 annual airline fee credit are already available on the les expensive Platinum Card.

 You can also enjoy many similar hotel upgrade benefits without a card via Virtuoso travel agents.
 One agent you can search and book online is Classic Travel.

 Some just like the prestige factor.
 While it’s rare you’ll get special treatment just for flashing the card (maybe you did back in 2003), there will always be a market for products that display a level of success, wealth, exclusivity to others.
 The titanium construction is unmatched and no one can mistake it is a sign of privilege (or at least the ability to charge a lot on your card regularly).
 Centurion® is the designer label of cards and makes a statement.